 Situational depression is caused by certain thoughts that you hold onto about the situation of events in your life.
 For example, thoughts or feelings of being marginalized in life, the feeling of lagging in life, the feeling of hopelessness, etc.

-At times when this depression takes a strong hold on you, identify the thoughts and feelings running through your mind that are making you feel that way.
+At times when this depression takes a strong hold on you, identify the thoughts running through your mind that are making you feel that way.

 2. Find an anchor to lean on

 I had prepared a different list of steps that could be taken in overcoming situational depression but I want to sincerely provide something that works.

 From my experience in helping individuals, I have discovered that finding an anchor on which they could lean, or something that could take away or set aright the situation is the single final solution to situational depression.

 If I said, “forget the situation” or “change the situation” that will only leave you more helpless.
 Surely, the solution to situational depression is to get free from the situation itself.